How does Marinol Compare to THC?

 What are Cannabis Pharmaceuticals?

-Cannabis pharmaceuticals are drugs that are derived from cannabis extracts or designed in a lab to mimic the pharmacological properties of the cannabis plant.
-The latter would be considered ‘synthetic.’
+Cannabis pharmaceuticals are drugs derived from cannabis extracts or designed in a lab to mimic the pharmacological properties of the cannabis plant.
+‘Synthetic’ would be the name of the latter.

 There are several cannabis pharmaceuticals on the market today with the most famous of the these being Epidiolex.
 It is the first-ever cannabis-derived pharmaceutical approved by the Food and Drug Administration (FDA), and made from CBD extracted from the plant.
 Epidiolex is now in use for the treatment of rare and intractable forms of childhood epilepsy at a cost of $32,500 a year.

 Of course, Epidiolex was not the first cannabis-derived or cannabis-inspired pharmaceutical, and it surely won’t be the last.
 There are others already on the market.
 For example, Dronabinol, a synthetic that goes by the trade name Marinol.
-It is a cannabis pharmaceutical that was created in a laboratory.
+It is a cannabis pharmaceutical that is laboratory made.
 According to the FDA’s factsheet, “Dronabinol is a cannabinoid designated chemically as (6aR-trans)-6a,7,8,10a-tetrahydro-6,6,9- trimethyl-3-pentyl-6H-dibenzo[b,d]pyran-1-ol.”

 In the U.S., the FDA-approved Marinol now helps with the treatment of, “anorexia associated with weight loss in patients with AIDS,” and “nausea and vomiting associated with cancer chemotherapy in patients who have failed to respond adequately to conventional antiemetic treatments.”